egnica/C-Learning/readme.md

 | \*       | multiplication     | a\*b    |
 | /        | division           | a/b     |
 | %        | modulus(remainder) | a%b     |

+## Pointers
+- A pointer stores a memory address, not a value
+- &variable gives you the address of that variable
+- *pointer accesses the value at that address
+- char* strings are pointers to characters
+- Arrays “decay” into pointers when passed to functions

+##